Design of Innovative Machines Lab

 Xingyu Zhu - Dimensioning Mechanical Presses Driven by a Geared Five-Bar for Desired Dwell using Advanced Algebraic Techniques

 April 15: The DIMLab is currently working with a team at the Labatoire d'Informatique, de Robotique et de Microelectronique de Montpellier (LIRMM) in France.
 The goal is to develop tricycles powered by FES stimulated leg muscles in drivers with para- or tetraplegia.
 The official site for the project is freewheels.inria.fr.
-The video below shows one of the concepts for modifying the pedaling mechanism.
+The video above shows one of the concepts for modifying the pedaling mechanism.